 3. programs for induction aligned with the charter school or school mentorship program during the first three (3) years of teaching, especially for teachers from underrepresented racial and ethnic groups; or

-4. grants supporting licensed and nonlicensed educator participation in professional development, such as workshops and graduate courses, related to increasing student achievement for students of color and American Indian students in order to close opportunity and achievement gaps.
+4. professional development focused on ways to close opportunity and achievement gaps for students of color and American Indian students; or

+5. for teachers of color and American Indian teachers, graduate courses toward a first master’s degree in a field related to their licensure or toward an additional license.

 To the extent the charter school receives a grant for any of the above purposes, it will negotiate additional retention strategies or protection from unrequested leave of absences in the beginning years of employment for teachers of color and teachers who are American Indian.
-Retention strategies may include providing financial incentives for teachers of color and teachers who are American Indian to work in the school or charter school for at least five (5) years and placing American Indian educators at sites with other American Indian educators and educators of color at sites with other educators of color to reduce isolation and increase opportunity for collegial support.
+Retention strategies may include providing financial incentives for teachers of color and teachers who are American Indian to work in the charter school for at least five (5) years and placing American Indian educators at sites with other American Indian educators and educators of color at sites with other educators of color to reduce isolation and increase opportunity for collegial support.

 VII.
 PARAPROFESSIONALS, TITLE I AIDES, AND OTHER INSTRUCTIONAL SUPPORT STAFF